preemptive/dasho-samples/java/multijar/README.md

 ## Overview

-Demonstrates DashO using multiple jars as inputs and outputting multiple jars using `merge="false"`.
+Demonstrates using DashO with multiple jars as inputs.
+It will output multiple jars because of the `merge="false"` setting.

 ## Setup

-See the main [README](../README.md) for the neccesary requirements.
+See the main [README](../README.md) for the requirements.

 ## Running